geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [Bool]

-**Documentation:** Whether to use the 'Surface condition function' to determine surface conditions, or the 'Adiabatic surface temperature' and 'Surface pressure' parameters.
+**Documentation:** Whether to use the &rsquo;Surface condition function&rsquo; to determine surface conditions, or the &rsquo;Adiabatic surface temperature&rsquo; and &rsquo;Surface pressure&rsquo; parameters.
 If this is set to true the reference profile is updated every timestep.
-The function expression of the function should be independent of space, but can depend on time 't'.
+The function expression of the function should be independent of space, but can depend on time &rsquo;t&rsquo;.
 The function must return two components, the first one being reference surface pressure, the second one being reference surface temperature.

 (parameters:Adiabatic_20conditions_20model/Compute_20profile/Variable_20names)=
 ### __Parameter name:__ Variable names